bastibl/gr-ieee802-15-4/README.md

 Hi!

-This is an IEEE802.15.4 O-QPSK transceiver for GNU Radio v3.7.
-It is based on the UCLA implementation (https://cgran.org/wiki/UCLAZigBee) of Thomas Schmid.
+This is an IEEE802.15.4 O-QPSK transceiver for GNU Radio, based on Thomas Schmid's implementation.

-Currently, it features the following:
+## Development

+Like GNU Radio, this module uses *master* and *next* branches for development, which are supposed to be used with the corresponding GNU Radio branches.
+I recommend staying up-to-date by using the *next* branch.

+## Features

 - The O-QPSK PHY encapsulated in a hierarchical block.
 - The CSS PHY, also encapsulated in a hierarchical block (Limitation: Packets need to have a fixed length).